 10. Include something to help show scale

 Oftentimes, your customers will want to know how big your product is.
 Although most product descriptions will contain detailed measurements of the product, this isn’t always easily interpretable.
 This is where having something common in the picture can help.
-Any everyday item that everyone will own can help your customer work out how big the product is.
+Any everyday item that everyone owns can help your customer work out how big the product is.
 When setting up your product picture, try placing your product next to a mug, a book, or a pen.
 This will help them visualize themselves with your product, and better imagine it in their lives.

 11. Organize products in a proper manner